 What Goes with This Tropical Dinner?

-In addition, you could also serve up roasted carrots, or even roasted red potatoes.
+In addition, you could also serve up roasted or pressure cooked carrots, or even roasted red potatoes.
 I just recommend serving something with a pop of color, so the entire plate isn’t completely beige.

 You eat with your eyes first!
 And the fresh herb garnish does provide a nice touch, but fresh vegetables will help to take your plating even further.